-The information that is collected is primarily numerical.
+The information that is collected and recorded is primarily numerical.

-This information is then presented to various people to help them make decisions.
+This information is then presented in specific formats to various people to help them make business decisions.

-The accounting system is used to maintain records for all businesses, whether a multinational corporation or a small business.
+The accounting system is used to maintain records for all types of businesses, from single-person businesses to large multinational corporations.